 Crystallography is a chemistry technique for characterizing compounds.
 Standard crystallography uses X-ray technology, but this is limited because crystals must be a certain size.
 Only about a third of crystalline compounds make large crystals.
 Alternatively, transmission electron microscopes can be used for the same technique.
 Here, there is no lower size limitation, but these machines are designed for imaging, not crystallography.
 This technology is a sample holder for these microscopes but specialized for crystallography, with the aim of removing one of the current bottlenecks of this technique.

 Specialized sample holder for single crystal electron diffraction

-If you click the button and fill out the form to be “matched” with a technology, you will receive more detailed information about it and we will introduce you to the scientist / transfer manager of the respective research institution.
-In this way, you immediately have the chance to start discussions about a possible joint project in advance of all other participants who will not be given this opportunity until the Matching Day in January 2021.
+If you click the button and fill out the form to be “matched” with a technology, we will introduce you to the scientist / transfer manager of the respective research institution.
+In this way, you immediately have the chance to receive more detailed information and to start discussions about a possible joint project.